ldijkman/super-graphing-data-logger/RTC_DS3231_SuperGraphingDataLogger/readme.md

  removed the eeprom part eeprom anything == just create daily a new csv file

+on start deletes /HC.htm webpage from SDcard

-on start writes webpage from progmem to sd card /HC.htm (for RTC DS3231 version)
+on start writes creates webpage from progmem to sd card /HC.htm (for RTC DS3231 version)

+Easier for me to make changes to html page

+and if someone inserts a card with no htm file it gets created